 - In a large stockpot melt the first 1 tablespoon portion of butter and saute the diced onion until tender and translucent, about 4-5 minutes.
 Transfer to a bowl.6 tablespoon butter, 1 small onion

 - Add the diced potatoes and enough water to cover the potatoes with about an inch of excess water.
 Bring to a boil, then reduce heat to a simmer and cook for about 15 minutes or until the potatoes are fork-tender.3 lbs russet potatoes, water

 - Drain off most of the water once the potatoes are tender, leaving about ½-inch of water in the pot with the potatoes.
-Return the sauteed onion, then add the remaining 5 tablespoons of butter, salt and pepper, and milk.
-Gently mash the cooked potatoes.2 cups milk, each, salt & pepper
+Return the sauteed onion.2 cups milk, each, salt & pepper

-- Continue cooking on low heat for 5 minutes before serving, top with cheese, bacon, and green onion if desired.1 cup cheddar cheese, 2 strips bacon, 2 green onions
+- Continue cooking on low heat for 5 minutes before serving.1 cup cheddar cheese, 2 strips bacon, 2 green onions

 - Use an immersion blender for a finer potato soup consistency.